rcghpge/rcghpge/README.md

 - 🔭 **Current Focus**: Completing my degree, pursuing research at the undergraduate level, and doing R&D at a broader scope in building the coolest stuff.

-- 💻 **Aspirations**: Building cool stuff and contributing to society.
+- 💻 **Aspirations**: Building cool stuff with cool peeps and contributing to society.
 Appreciating the little things in life.
 Building a better world.

 - 🌱 **Learning**: Data Science, Data Engineering, Machine Learning, Deep Learning, HPC, Quantum Science, and Engineering.